curry-scott/curry-scott.github.io/blog.md

    <H3>Thoughts on Week One</h3>
    <p> Week one was eciting!
-It's been failure after failure, but I'm producing my first blog.
-I have high expectations on this bootcamp to learn as much possible as fast as possible.
-I will get this blog posted and keep updating through the next 15 week.
+It's been failure after failure, but I'm also producing my first blog, in the first week.
+I have high expectations on this bootcamp to learn as much possible, as fast as possible.
+I will get this blog posted and keep updating through the next 15 week. </p>